bryantheastronaut/mostly-reasonable-mern-app/README.md

   npm info "$PKG@latest" peerDependencies --json | command sed 's/[\{\},]//g ; s/: /@/g' | xargs npm install --save-dev "$PKG@latest"
 )
 ```
-which will install all my depend
+which will install all the dependencies we need for eslint.